 Impacted calculus in prostatic urethra

 The patient presented with inability to pass urine for last 18 hours - suggestive of acute urinary retention.
-No history of abdominal pain, haematuria or trauma.
+No history of abdominal pain, hematuria or trauma.

 Loading Stack -